 - 1. Complete all general education requirements. - 2.
 Complete graduation requirements as established for the degree desired. - 3.
 Complete an approved major and its required supporting work. - 4.
-Complete at least 128 approved hours, of which 39 hours must be in upper division (3000-4000 level) course work (or its equivalent for the B.A.S. degree).
-No upper division credit will be granted for work taken in junior college(s), although the work may be counted toward the required total of 128 hours.
-Students may count no more than 4 credit hours of physical activity courses toward the 128-hour graduation requirement (except physical education and sport management majors).
+Complete at least 120 approved hours, of which 39 hours must be in upper division (3000-4000 level) course work (or its equivalent for the B.A.S. degree).
+No upper division credit will be granted for work taken in junior college(s), although the work may be counted toward the required total of 120 hours.
+Students may count no more than 4 credit hours of physical activity courses toward the 120-hour graduation requirement (except physical education and sport management majors).
 KIN 1162 does not count as part of this 4 credit-hour limit.
-No more than 40 hours in a single discipline (e.g., business, history or music) will be counted toward the Bachelor of Arts degree. - 5.
+No more than 38 hours in a single discipline (e.g., business, history or music) will be counted toward the Bachelor of Arts degree. - 5.
 Complete 30 of the last 36 hours of the degree program as residence credit at an SBU degreegranting site that is accredited to offer the student's major.
 (The intention of this policy is to ensure that the student's major-area courses will be principally completed at an SBU degreegranting site.)

 - 6. At least one-half of a student's major must be completed at Southwest Baptist University.
-Note: SBU will accept no more than 94 hours from other institutions toward a degree.
-No more than 75 semester hours of credit may be transferred from community or junior colleges. - 7.
+Note: SBU will accept no more than 90 hours from other institutions toward a degree.
+No more than 72 semester hours of credit may be transferred from community or junior colleges. - 7.
 Earn an average of two grade points (2.00) for each credit hour's work attempted, including at least an average of two grade points (2.00) in the major, minor, or certificate.
 (Note: Some majors require a GPA higher than 2.00 points for all course work in the major.) and including at least a two grade point average (2.00) in all work taken at Southwest Baptist University. - 8.
 File online a Graduation Application on or before the date listed in the calendar prior to the proposed date of graduation.
 (Graduation fee must be paid before students are permitted to graduate.)
-Students who are eligible to graduate upon satisfactory completion of the final semester's work are required to attend commencement exercises.
+Students who are eligible to graduate upon satisfactory completion of the final semester's work are expected to attend commencement exercises.
 Only those students who actually complete all requirements will receive a diploma by mail. - 9.
-Participate in the December or May commencement unless absence is approved by the Provost prior to the ceremony.
-The reason for not participating in commencement must be explained in writing to the Provost, who will determine if the reason is valid and whether to grant or to deny permission to be excused from commencement. - 10.
-Students completing graduation requirements in January may participate in the December commencement if they have no more than 6 hours to complete and upon approval by the college dean.
+Participate in the December or May commencement.
+Students who cannot participate should inform the Office of the Provost (graduation@sbuniv.edu). - 10.
 Students completing graduation requirements in the summer may participate in the May commencement if they have no more than 12 hours to complete (6 hours in June and 6 hours in July) and upon approval by the college dean.
 These students need to receive permission to walk early by submitting the Request to Walk Early form to their college dean.
 Student diplomas will be dated in the completion semester.